Tanvir3412/8-Queens/README.md

 # 8-Queens
-I found this project is very interesting because I did similar project using GOTO which I removed it from here.
-However, I am implementing the same algorithm using backtracking and 1 dimensional array
+I found this project to be interesting because I did similar project using GOTO previous but this however this implements the same algorithm using backtracking and 1 dimensional array.